Kaartik7/Kaartik7/README.md

 - 👋 Hi, I’m @Kaartik7
 - 👀 I’m interested in Machine Learning and Data Science.
-I plan on delving deeper into fields of AI and its appilcation in sports DS.
+I plan on delving deeper into fields of Data Science and Ethics.
-- 💞️ I’m looking to collaborate on Front end projects and data science research.
+- 💞️ I’m looking to collaborate on Data and ML related projects.
 - 📫 How to reach me - ikaartik4@gmail.com

 <!---